18F/PriceHistoryGUI/README.md

 * bottle
 * requests
 * SOLR
 * solrpy-0.9.5 [Note: this does not insall with PIP.
 I found "sudo python setup.py install" worked.]
+[Additional Note: Recently (in December of 2013) a new version of solrpy (0.9.6) was released.
+I am in the process of testing this module.
+It DOES install easily from PyPI.]

 I use Apache, mod_wsgi, and mod_ssl, but mod_ssl is optional.